 Automated Joint Application Development (AJAD) is a newer method to collect SRS information.
 The goal is to encourage team interaction and keep technology as the centerpiece.
 Using AJAD, the analyst can identify business activities and data to display results.

 The good practice of the software requirement specifications enables the software developers to create a user-centric system and achieve the following advantages for developing custom software:

 - SRS specifies the problem of the application that requires it to be changed according to the customers’ demand.

 - It offers validations to the hierarchy of requirements and strategies of the development team.

 - The SRS is a complete and accurate document of logical statements.

 - It showcases the needs and preferences of the end-users.

 - Its functional requirements give the best implementational approach to the software developers.

 - SRS holds the technical requirements that show what the system is required to do.

-Software requirement specification document is a must when the software development company is creating a new project.
-It is useful for both the customers and the development team as it results in the system’s outcome.
-The above-listed points can help follow good practice of the SRS, which can eventually benefit in the successful development of the project as per the user’s requirements.
+A software requirement specification document is a must when the software development company is creating a new project.
+It is useful for both the customers and the development team, as it results in the system’s outcome.
+The above-listed points can help follow good practices of the SRS, which can eventually benefit the successful development of the project as per the user’s requirements.